 Maintenance, improvements, accessories

-- Purchasing parts and/or the service used to improve a bicycle as well as accessories, such as racks and locks.
+- Purchasing parts and/or the service used to improve a bicycle as well as accessories, such as on-bike racks and locks.

 Parking and storage

 - The costs associated with parking or storing a bicycle anywhere from a day to a year.
 Items such as ground or car racks or other storage solutions are not eligible.

 - Helmets, lights, bells, and reflectors (attached to the bike).